Campervan Relocation New Zealand - 5 Day Trip

 The flight to Christchurch was possibly the most scenic commercial flight I’ve ever been on.
 While the north island I thought was mountainous and spectacular, the South Island is a whole another level.
 If you ever get the chance to fly the South Island of New Zealand, be sure to spend the extra $5 – $10 and get a seat on the right side of the plane.
 Definitely worth it.

-Once I arrived to Christchurch, I grabbed my bags and went outside to find the lads with the monster 6 berth Apollo Campervan!
+Once I arrived in Christchurch, I grabbed my bags and went outside to find the lads with the monster 6 berth Apollo Campervan!
 It was much larger than I imagined (which was a good thing!).
 We then headed to grab some supplies and start the journey.

 We actually hadn’t planned any specific route, but as the recent earthquakes around Kaikoura closed a lot of the eastern roads, we decided to head to the west coast and see what we could find.